ionic-team/capacitor/site/docs-md/android/troubleshooting.md

 This error is often due to Gradle needing to be synced, something you'll need to do periodically after updating dependencies and changing project settings.

-To manually sync Gradle, open Tools -> Android -> Sync Project with Gradle Files from the main menu bar:
+To manually sync Gradle, open File -> Sync Project with Gradle Files from the main menu bar:

 ![Sync Gradle](/assets/img/docs/android/sync-gradle.png)